lakesite/lakespace/README.md

 # lakespace #

-workspace utility manager
+workspace configuration manager

-## Dependencies ##
+## Supported Platforms ##

-If you're using Linux, and want to use gnome-terminals for auto launching terminals, you need wmctrl.
+Currently, only Linux (and specifically Ubuntu) is supported.
+Future versions may support OSX, FreeBSD and Windows.

 ## Installation ##

 npm install lakespace

+## Dependencies ##

+External tools are required to manage application windows, and the default terminal on Ubuntu (gnome-terminal).
+Future versions will allow this to be configured and will have defaults (cmd, iTerm) for other platforms.

+    ### Linux ###

+    * gnome-terminal
+    * wmctrl

 ## Usage ##